UMA (UMA) Trading Down 7.3% Over Last 7 Days

 UMA Profile

 UMA launched on January 9th, 2020.
-UMA’s total supply is 108,939,174 coins.
-The official message board for UMA is medium.com/uma-project.
+UMA’s total supply is 108,946,184 coins.
+UMA’s official message board is medium.com/uma-project.
 UMA’s official Twitter account is @UMAprotocol and its Facebook page is accessible here.
 The official website for UMA is umaproject.org.

 UMA Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as UMA directly using US dollars.
-Investors seeking to acquire UMA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy UMA using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as UMA directly using US dollars.
+Investors seeking to trade UMA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UMA using one of the exchanges listed above.

 Receive News & Updates for UMA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UMA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.